Your logo is the face of your brand.

 The creative process is different for everybody.
 Some may start with sketches, while others might jump right into Adobe Illustrator.
 The drafting phase involves a lot of trial and error, so don’t get discouraged if things aren’t working.

-Here are some ideas for questions to ask when getting feedback:
+Here are some questions to ask when getting feedback:

 - What’s the first thing that sticks out to you?